IsaacSchemm/DeviantArtFs/README.md

         let req = new DeviantArtFs.Requests.Gallery.GalleryAllViewRequest()
         let paging = new DeviantArtPagingParams(Offset = 0, Limit = Nullable 24)
         let! (resp: DeviantArtPagedResult<Deviation>) = DeviantArtFs.Requests.Gallery.GalleryAllView.AsyncExecute token paging req
-        for d in resp.Results do
+        for d in resp.results do
+            if not d.is_deleted then
-            printf "%s: %s" d.author.username d.title
+                printf "%s: %s" (Option.get d.author).username (Option.get d.title)
         offset <- resp.next_offset |> Option.defaultValue 0
         more <- resp.has_more